Max Fordham: Honours

-Max Fordham became a Fellow of the RSA in 1984.
+Fordham became a Fellow of the RSA in 1984.
 He received an OBE in 1994.
 He was elected a Fellow of the Royal Academy of Engineering in 1992 and an honorary fellow of the RIBA in 1996.

 CIBSE (Chartered Institution of Building Services Engineers) presented its Gold Medal to him in 1997 for his part in raising the perceived value of CIBSE and with a bronze medal for a research paper.
 He was President of the Institution in 2001, after being Vice President in 1999 and President-elect in 2000.

 He was on the judging panel for the RIBA Stirling Prize in 2005 and in 2006 was voted into the inaugural Building Hall of Fame, a list of 40 people who have had the most significant positive impact on the UK construction industry in the last 40 years.

-He won the Prince Philip Designers Prize in 2008.
+Fordham won the Prince Philip Designers Prize in 2008.
 The honour is significant because the engineering of services installations in buildings is not usually associated with design.